petrilli/recipes/sweets/chocolate-chip-cookies.md

 ## Instructions

-Preheat oven to 350°F. Combine flour and baking soda.
+Preheat oven to 350°F. Combine flour, baking soda and salt.

 In a large bowl with an electric mixer cream butter with sugars until fluffy; add vanilla and mix well.
 Beat in egg and cream.
 On low speed